 Mike had heard about the Hong Son loop from a friend, and decided that he wanted to do it.
 So we rented a 125 scooter in Chiang Mai and set aside 6 days to explore this northern part of Thailand.
-Our go at the loop consisted of 6 days, 600 km, 4 towns and 1864 turns.
+Our version of the loop consisted of 6 days, 600 km, 4 towns and 1864 turns in the road.

-We started the loop, leaving Chiang Mai, by going a bit out of our way and up to Chiang Dao.
+We started the loop, setting off from Chiang Mai, by going a bit out of our way and up to Chiang Dao.
 This little village is located at the bottom of a beautiful mountain.
-It felt really nice to get out to the countryside – everything was so quiet, – except for a lot of crowing roosters – and the air felt really fresh after being in the city for so long.
+It felt really nice to get out to the countryside – everything was so quiet, except for a lot of crowing roosters – and the air felt really fresh after being in the city for so long.
 We stayed on a little farm/micro brewery.

-The village consisted of only two roads, one of which was filled up with foodstalls for the evening marked.
+Afterwards we drove into the ‘town centre’.
+The village of Chiang Dao consists of only two roads.
+One of the roads was filled up with food stalls for the evening marked.
 We happily walked up and down, trying a little bit of everything.

-We got on the road to Pai, only stopping because Mike insisted on visiting the obligatory waterfall along the way.
+We got on the road to Pai, stopping once because Mike insisted on visiting a waterfall.

-Everything was going really well, we had to go over the top of a really high mountain, the view was amazing and the road full of turns.
-Mike suddenly informs me that we’re almost out of petrol.
-We hadn’t driven past a petrol station in a long time.
-Luckily we were going downhill by then, or we wouldn’t have made it.
-After 30 min, at the foot of the mountain, we finally found petrol.
+Everything was going really well, the road went over the top of a really high mountain, the view was amazing, and the road full of turns.
+Then Mike suddenly informed me that we were almost out of petrol.
+We hadn’t driven past a petrol station in a long time at this point.
+Luckily we were going downhill by then, or we probably wouldn’t have made it.
+After 30 min, at the foot of the mountain, we finally found a place that sold petrol.

-Pai is lovely, we stayed for two nights and crammed in as much as we could.
-So much nice food!
-The next morning we watched the sunrise over the Chinese village.
+We made it to Pai just as the sun was setting.
+Pai is lovely, we stayed for two nights and visited as many of the sights as we could.
+I especially enjoyed all the really amazing street food!
+Our first morning we watched the sunrise over the Chinese village.

-It was really really cold, and very very early, but pretty nice.
+It was really really cold, and very very early, but beautiful.
 Then we visited the white Buddha, the big tree, the memorial bridge and another waterfall.